aws-samples/hub-and-spoke-with-traffic-segmentation/README.md

 <!-- BEGIN_TF_DOCS -->
 # AWS Hub and Spoke Architecture with Traffic Segmentation - Terraform

-This repository contains terraform code to deploy a sample AWS Hub and Spoke architecture with production and non-production VPCs, so you can see how traffic segmentation is achieved using several Transit Gateway Route Tables.
+This repository contains terraform code to deploy a sample AWS Hub and Spoke architecture with production and non-production VPC, so you can see how traffic segmentation is achieved using several Transit Gateway Route Tables.
 The following resources are created by default:

 - 4 VPCs: 2 Production and 2 Non-Production.
 Following AWS best pratices, VPC flow logs are activated (by default sent to CloudWatch logs).
 The logs are encrypted at rest with KMS (keys created in the *iam\_kms* module).
 - AWS Transit Gateway, and 2 Transit Gateway Route Tables (prod and non\_prod).
 VPC attachments are associated and propagated to the corresponding TGW Route Table depending the "type" of VPC indicated in the *variables.tf* file.